If You Aren't Doing It Already...

 The genius of the martingale is the way it is designed.
 When the small loop is pulled, it closes the bigger loop, but only so far.
 This means that the collar closes enough to prevent the dog from slipping it, but it doesn’t close so tight that it restricts air.
 When putting this on your dog, make sure to fit it properly.
 You should be able to get a finger or two under the collar when it is at its tightest.

 If you are not going to use a martingale, then simply use a flat collar.
-Do not use choke chains or prong collars.
+Never use choke chains or prong collars.

 There are three basic harness options.
 The first is the back-clip harness.
 This is best for dogs who do not pull.
 Whenever a dog reaches the end of the leash, the dog will experience you “pulling” back.
 This causes a natural reaction on the part of the dog to pull away from that which is pulling (think about a good game of tug).
 If a dog is a strong puller, then a back-clip harness will give the dog more leverage with which to pull, and thus actually encourage more pulling.